Chris35Wills/Chris35Wills.github.io/courses/Setup/already_have_python.md

 - numpy
 - matplotlib

-IPython can also be very handy - this comes bundled with the anaconda and canopy distributions - additional info to sort this out
+[IPython](http://ipython.org/install.html) can also be very handy - this comes bundled with the anaconda and canopy distributions - additional info to sort this out can be found [here](http://ipython.org/install.html).